-Public Hospital means a hospital controlled by a local health district.
+public hospital means a hospital controlled by a Local Health District or Specialty Health Network.

-Regulations mean the regulations made under the Act.
+regulations means the regulations made under the Act.

-Specialty Health Network means a network governed statutory health corporation
+Specialty Health Network means a statutory health corporation that is specialty network governed constituted under Schedule 2 to the Act.

-Staff Specialist means a medical practitioner employed at local health district as a staff specialist under the Staff Specialist (State) Award.
+staff specialist means a medical practitioner employed at Local Health District as a staff specialist under the Staff Specialist (State) Award.

-Visiting Practitioner means a medical practitioner or dentist who is appointed by a local health district (otherwise than as an employee) to practice as a health practitioner in accordance with such conditions of appointment at any of its public hospitals or health services as may be specified in an appointment agreement (including a clinical academic).
+visiting practitioner means a medical practitioner or dentist who is appointed by a Local Health District (otherwise than as an employee) to practise as a health practitioner in accordance with such conditions of appointment at any of its public hospitals or health services as may be specified in an appointment agreement (including a clinical academic).

-Written Notice in respect of giving notice of a meeting includes a notice communicated by electronic means including email and electronic messaging.
+Written notice in respect of giving notice of a meeting includes a notice communicated by electronic means including email and electronic messaging.